avkewalr-msft/live-video-analytics/utilities/video-analysis/readme.md

 - Build a docker container with Tiny Yolo
 - Build a docker container with Resnet
 - Bulid a docker container with Face detection
+- Build a docker container with Yolov3 inferencing in GPU
+- Build a docker container with an inferencing model in FPGA